webgpu/webgpufundamentals/webgpu/lessons/webgpu-storage-buffers.md

 +@group(0) @binding(1) var<storage, read> otherStructs: array<OtherStruct>;
 ```

-Then we'll change the shader to use these values
+Then we'll change the shader to use these values.

 ```wgsl
 @vertex fn vs(